coqlover/seaverify/seaverify/README.md

 + Comment after lambda of decorators
 + Implies function
++ Create constraints on variable when we create them, not when we got them from an operation

+### After learning about solana

 + assert a==b means they have the same field, not that they are the same object; todo check if it's the case
 + Assigments of object
 + Attributes of objects can be accessed and written too.
 It shouldn't be _key